rodneyshupe/Cookbook/Recipes/Baking/Cookies/ChewyChocolateChipCookies.rst

 Directions
 ----------

-1. Adjust oven rack to lower-middle position and heat oven to 325 degrees.
+1. Adjust oven rack to lower-middle position and heat oven to 325F.
    Line 2 baking sheets with parchment paper.
 Combine flour, baking soda, and salt in bowl.
 2. Using stand mixer fitted with paddle, beat melted butter, brown sugar, and